WillBooster/willbooster-configs/packages/babel-configs/README.md

 A set of babel config files for my repositories.

-## How to add dependencies for babel.config.js
+## How to add dependencies for babel.config.cjs

 ```sh
 yarn add -D @willbooster/babel-configs \